In a Nutshell

 - Expensive for single pets

-PetFirst has unusually short waiting periods and covers bilateral conditions, which most other insurers classify as pre-existing.
-While it is relatively expensive, there are discounts if you insure more than one pet, making PetFirst the ideal choice for a multi-pet household.
+PetFirst has short waiting periods and covers bilateral conditions, which most other insurers classify as pre-existing.
+While it is relatively expensive, there are discounts if you insure more than one pet, making PetFirst a good choice for a multi-pet household.

 - 14-day money-back guarantee

 What Does PetFirst Cover?

 PetFirst has 3 different plans.
 All plans cover the diagnosis and treatment of accidents and illnesses, including cancer, congenital conditions and chronic conditions.